livewire/livewire/docs/wire-click.md

 <a href="#" wire:click.prevent="foo">
 ```

+### Event modifiers

+Livewire allows you to listen to any browser event by appending it to `wire:`.
+Because `wire:submit` is handled the same as any other event listener in Livewire, it accepts any of the following modifiers to customize how the event listener is registered.

 Here is a full list of all the available event listener modifiers and their functions:

 | Modifier         | Key                                                     |